 - Security oversight is lacking.
 Projects and products are being deployed without security oversight leading to potential risks for their companies.

 - Falling behind in cybersecurity training.
 Companies say they are falling behind in providing an adequate level of cybersecurity training.

 What’s more, the lack of skilled cybersecurity personnel is doing more than putting companies at risk; it’s affecting the job satisfaction of existing staff.
 This is a dangerous side effect that affects morale.

-The main reason it’s a job of the future is because the security risks of a connected world keep expanding and evolving.
+The main reason it’s a job of the future is that the security risks of a connected world keep expanding and evolving.
 Hackers and bad actors will continue to go after our data and intellectual property.
 Without the right people (skilled and experienced) and right tools, this problem will continue to grow.